Service updates and advice for businesses and residents during coronavirus (COVID-19).

 Belfast Castle and Malone House are closed to the public.
-Regrettably any functions, booked at either venue between now and the end of April, will be postponed or cancelled.
+Functions booked at these venues between now and the end of July will be postponed or cancelled.

 You can email Belfast Castle at firstname.lastname@example.org or Malone House at email@example.com for more information.

 Our parks are open to allow people to take exercise in their local park.
 But it is very important that everyone observes social distancing guidance when using our parks.
 A safe distance means staying at least two metres from everyone else in the park.